spack/spack/lib/spack/docs/getting_started.rst

       take a long time (*even appearing to hang*).
 Virtual machines and cloud instances are particularly likely to display this behavior.

-      To speed it up you may install tools like ``rngd``, which is usually available as a package in the host OS.
-On e.g. an Ubuntu machine you need to give the following commands:
+      To speed it, up you may install tools like ``rngd``, which is usually available as a package in the host OS.
+On, e.g., an Ubuntu machine, you need to give the following commands:

       .. code-block:: console